MarufZak/study-logs/grokking-web-application-security/README.md

 Here is TLS traffic encryption flow:

-1. Client generates nonce and sends to server, alongside supported encryption algorithms.
+1. Client generates nonce and sends to server, alongside supported encryption algorithms and ephemeral public key.
+Ephemeral private key is generated, public key is derived from it.
+This is called ephemeral public key.
-2. Server generates nonce and sends to client, alongside the certificate and encryption algorithm to use.
+2. Server generates nonce and sends to client, alongside the certificate, encryption algorithm to use, and its own ephemeral public key.
+Later, server sends the handshake transcript, signing with private key (form private certificate).
+3. Client verifies the identity of the party by verifying transcript with server's certificate's public key, and checks fields like hostname and expiration dates.
-3. Client and server generate random private key, and derive public from it.
-They share the public key, and keep the private key in secret.
-With the help of Diffie-Hellman algorithm, same output is produced when both parties combine private key with public key of other party.
+4. With the help of Diffie-Hellman algorithm, same output is produced when both parties combine their own ephemeral private key with ephemeral public key of other party.
-4. Both combine secret, and the nonces (with HKDF function).
+5. Both combine secret and the nonces (with HKDF function).
 The result is session key.
 This session key is used as symmetric key to encrypt/decrypt the traffic.

 ### Encryption at rest